garv-shah/software-dev/SAT/README.md

 - [x] Accurately depicts relationships between data, users, and digital systems in said tools
 - [x] Comprehensively documents all functional and non-functional requirements
 - [x] Comprehensively documents the technical environment and intended audience
-- [x] Comprehensively documents evidence of critical thinking via the analysis of data ~~to determine reliability~~ (Ms.
+- [x] Comprehensively documents evidence of critical thinking via the analysis of data [~~to determine reliability~~](U3O2%20SAT/Data%20Collection/Data%20Collection.md#appendix-reliability) (Ms.
-  Cotugno said that the reliability part of it wasn't relevant, so I should ignore that)
+  Cotugno said that the reliability part of it wasn't relevant, so it's not required but has been completed just incase)

 ## Software Design (U3O2, 5)